Rancor38/Jot-Down/README.md

 # Jot-Down Note-Taking App

-A simple, collaborative note-taking web application inspired by Notion.
-This app allows you to edit, save, and view notes in Markdown, with real-time updates and basic highlighting features.
+A simple, modern note-taking React application inspired by Notion.
+This app allows you to edit, save, and view notes in Markdown, with local storage persistence and beautiful highlighting features.

 ## Features

 -   **Markdown Support:** Write notes in Markdown, rendered using the `marked` library.
 -   **Highlighting:** Use `==highlight==` syntax to highlight text.
 -   **Live Editing:** Double-click to edit notes.
-Changes are saved automatically.
+Changes are saved automatically to localStorage.
--   **WebSocket Live Refresh:** Notes update in real-time across all connected clients.
+-   **Local Storage:** Notes persist in your browser's local storage.
 -   **Placeholder Text:** When notes are empty, a placeholder prompts you to start typing.
 -   **Undo/Redo:** Use `Cmd+Z`/`Cmd+Shift+Z` for undo/redo while editing.
 -   **Tab Support:** Press Tab to insert spaces while editing.
+-   **File Operations:** Open and create new markdown files.

 ## Usage